Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 [Sea Duel.bin](https://raw.githubusercontent.com/christianhaitian/arkos/main/mvem%20pics/Sea-Duel_snap.jpg) \
 [Vegas Slots.bin](https://raw.githubusercontent.com/christianhaitian/arkos/main/mvem%20pics/Vegas-Slots_snap.jpg)

-You can click on each of the game file names above to see what the predefined key maps are.
+* You can click on each of the game file names above to see what the predefined key maps are.
+* The left joystick serves as the analog knob control.
+* If you'd like to create your own mappings for these games, just create a controls subfolder within the roms/mv (roms2/mv for 2 sd card setups) folder and create a text file named according to the game name above but instead of the .bin extension, give it the extension of .gptk.
+* The MVEM emulator expects the keyboard keys as shown in yellow corner highlights [here](https://github.com/christianhaitian/arkos/blob/main/mvem%20pics/mvem_controls.JPG?raw=true) for each corresponding button.
+* See [here](https://raw.githubusercontent.com/christianhaitian/arkos/main/mvem%20pics/mvem.gptk) on how the structure of the gptk text file should look.
+* Unused gamepad keys should be commented out with `\"` like the start key is in the example .gptk file linked in the previous sentence.

 ### MSX
 Emulator: (**[lr-bluemsx](https://docs.libretro.com/library/bluemsx/)**) [lr-fMSX](https://docs.libretro.com/library/fmsx/) [OpenMSX](https://github.com/openMSX/openMSX) \